-One pressing challenge nowadays in network science is to efficiently adapt the tools of spectral theory to directed, weighted, and signed (e.g., excitatory-inhibitory) networks and hence, to general real matrices.
-Indeed, a direct use of the standard eigenvalue decomposition yields complex eigenvalues and complex-valued eigenvectors, which are generally hard to relate to intuitive properties of networks.
-For example, it is unclear how to use them to define a vertex centrality measure (see \prettyref{SIsubsec:centrality}) or observables for dimension reductions (see \prettyref{SIsubsec:svd_dynamical_systems}).
-Even worse, it is not even guaranteed that the matrix representation of the network is diagonalizable.
-For instance, the trivial directed graph with two vertices connected by one directed edge is not diagonalizable.
-Also, any network whose (real) matrix representation, $W$, is rectangular is not diagonalizable (e.g., incidence matrix, interlayer adjacency matrix in multilayer networks).
+One pressing challenge in network science is to efficiently adapt the tools of spectral theory to directed, weighted, and signed (e.g., excitatory-inhibitory) networks and hence, to general real matrices.
+Indeed, eigenvalue decomposition yields complex eigenvalues and complex-valued eigenvectors in general, potentially causing methodological problems (\prettyref{SIsubsec:centrality} and \prettyref{SIsubsec:svd_dynamical_systems}).
+Worse still, it is not even guaranteed that the matrix representation of the network is diagonalizable.
+For instance, the trivial directed graph with two vertices connected by one directed edge or any network whose (real) matrix representation, $W$, is rectangular are not diagonalizable (e.g., incidence matrix, interlayer matrix in multilayer networks).

-Yet, the matrices $WW^\top$ and $W^\top W$ are always square and symmetric.
-By the spectral theorem, they are thus both diagonalizable, which lays the foundations of singular value decomposition (SVD, see Theorem~\ref{thm:SVD}), as illustrated in Fig.~\ref{fig:low_rank_hypothesis}c.
+Yet, the matrices $WW^\top$ and $W^\top W$ are always square, symmetric, and thus diagonalizable, which lays the foundations of singular value decomposition (SVD, see Fig.~\ref{fig:low_rank_hypothesis}c and Theorem~\ref{thm:SVD}).
 Interestingly, the decomposition exists for any matrix, the singular vectors are real-valued, and the singular values $\sigma_1,...,\sigma_N$ are nonnegative real numbers.
-Notably, the number of nonzero singular values equals the rank of $W$, also commonly defined as the maximal number of linearly independent rows or columns of the matrix.
-Moreover, because eigenvalue decomposition is used to construct it, SVD inherits many similar theorems to the eigenvalue decomposition~\cite{Horn2013}, such as Weyl's theorem (see Theorem~\ref{thm:weyl_vas}), but it also opens the door to new fundamental results.
-In particular, SVD is a central tool for dimension reduction in general: the Schmidt-Eckart-Young-Mirsky theorem guarantees that the truncated SVD yields the best low-rank approximation of a matrix (see Fig.~\ref{fig:low_rank_hypothesis}c and Theorem~\ref{thm:SEYM}).
+Notably, the number of nonzero singular values equals the rank of $W$.
+Moreover, SVD inherits various theorems from eigenvalue decomposition~\cite{Horn2013}, such as Weyl's theorem~\cite{Weyl1912, Fan1951}, but it also produces new fundamental results.
+In particular, SVD is a central tool for dimension reduction in general: the Schmidt-Eckart-Young-Mirsky theorem guarantees that the truncated SVD yields the best low-rank approximation of a matrix (Fig.~\ref{fig:low_rank_hypothesis}c and Theorem~\ref{thm:SEYM}).